 At our 2023 Annual Meeting of Stockholders, our stockholders approved the First Amendment to the 2021 Plan.
-As of March 25, 2024, there were 750,886 shares of Common Stock that remained available for issuance under the 2021 Plan, assuming that outstanding Performance-Based RSUs are counted at the maximum "stretch" performance level.
+As of March 25, 2024, there were 750,886 shares of Common Stock that remained available for issuance under the 2021 Plan, assuming that outstanding Performance-Based RSUs are counted at the maximum 'stretch" performance level.
 The Board, upon the recommendation of the Compensation Committee, recommends that our stockholders approve the amendment to increase the number of shares authorized for issuance under the 2021 Plan and to clarify that shares used to pay the exercise price or taxes with respect to an option or a stock appreciation award will not be recycled into the 2021 Plan for re-use.
-Given the limited number of shares that remain available under the 2021 Plan Amendment be approved in order to maintain the Company's ability to attract and retain key personnel and continue to provide them with strong incentives to contribute to the Company's future success and to further align their interests with stockholder interests.
+Given the limited number of shares that remain available under the 2021 Plan, management and the Board believe that it is important that the Plan Amendment be approved in order to maintain the Company's ability to attract and retain key personnel and continue to provide them with strong incentives to contribute to the Company's future success and to further align their interests with stockholder interests.
 The Board believes that the Company has used equity in a reasonable manner under the 2021 Plan and its prior equity plans.